libsemigroups/libsemigroups/README.md

 The documentation is generated using [doxygen](https://www.doxygen.org) and is available [here](http://james-d-mitchell.github.io/libsemigroups/).
-This documentation can be compiled by running `make doc` in the `libsemigroups` directory, and the tests can be run by doing `make test` in the `libsemigroups` directory.
+This documentation can be compiled by running `./autogen.sh ; ./configure ;
+make doc` in the `libsemigroups` directory, and the tests can be run by doing `make check` in the `libsemigroups` directory.